lukaspili/Volley-Ball/README.md

 # Volley Ball

 Introducing Volley Ball for Android, an extension library built on top of Volley.
 For those who didn't hear about Volley, it's a networking library used by Google engineers in their Android apps and presented to public during the Google IO 2013.
 You can find more about Volley in the Google IO talk: <http://www.youtube.com/watch?v=yhv8l9F44qo>.

+## A quick introduction

+### Perform local and network request in parallel

+Perform the request in your activity / fragment :

+    mRequestQue.add(new SampleRequest(Request.Method.GET, "http://some.url", new ResponseListener<Object>() {
+        @Override
+        public void onIntermediateResponse(Object response, BallResponse.ResponseSource responseSource) {
+            // intermediate response, such as from local database or soft cached network response }

+        @Override
+        public void onFinalResponse(Object response, BallResponse.ResponseSource responseSource) {
+            // final response, which is the network response }

+        @Override
+        public void onFinalResponseIdenticalToIntermediate(BallResponse.ResponseSource responseSource) {
+            // final response is identical to intermediate one
+            // happens when intermediate is from soft cache and network response is identical (not modified) }

+    }, new Response.ErrorListener() {
+        @Override
+        public void onErrorResponse(VolleyError error) {
+            // network response is an error, in the same way than with volley }
+    }
+    ));

+And the request looks like :

+    public class SampleRequest extends CompleteRequest<Object> {

+        public SampleRequest(int method, String url, ResponseListener<Object> responseListener, Response.ErrorListener errorListener) {
+            super(method, url, responseListener, errorListener);
+        }

+        @Override
+        protected Object getLocalResponse() {
+            // query your local database for example
+            // return the result or null if there is no result from database return new Object();
+        }

+        @Override
+        public void saveNetworkResponseToLocal(Object response) {
+            // save the network response to the local database
+            // next time the request is performed the local response will return the result faster than the network request }

+        @Override
+        protected BallResponse<Object> parseBallNetworkResponse(NetworkResponse response) {
+            // parse the result from the network request, in the same way than with volley return Response.success(new Object());
+        }
+    }

+## The deeper explanation

-## Why Volley Ball ?
+### Why Volley Ball ?

 The Android API and its ecosystem offer a lot of great libraries for working with background threads and networking task: AsyncTasks, Loaders, Robospice, Retrofit and so on.
 Volley is great for performing network tasks very easily.
 However, none of these libraries offer a full support for a very common use case we developers encounter while making Android apps and working with some web service (REST or not): Display some data from www.foobar.com/api/data (in whatever format we want).